How to Season a Cast Iron Skillet Without an Oven

 The most accessible and most natural cleaning solution is simply water and salt.

 The salt acts as an abrasive substance while the water lubricates and softens the salt, keeping it from digging into your iron.

 Simply apply a generous amount of salt and a little water to the inside of your cast iron skillet and, with a towel, softly scrub the skillet in a circular motion until clean.

 You can also consider investing in a special chainmail scrubber that uses smooth and round stainless steel that won't scratch your iron.
 They are very inexpensive and will last for years!

-If this is your first time using that particular cast iron skillet, consider using a little soap to help get rid of any unwanted chemicals or other nonsense that might be lingering on the pan.
+If this is your first time using that particular skillet, consider using a little soap to help get rid of any unwanted chemicals or other nonsense that might be lingering on the pan.